mhaugrud/msumcspy/_sources/MoreAboutIteration/ThewhileStatement.rst

 There is another Python statement that can also be used to build an iteration.
 It is called the ``while`` statement.
 The ``while`` statement provides a much more general mechanism for iterating.
 Similar to the ``if`` statement, it uses a boolean expression to control the flow of execution.
-The body of while will be repeated as long as the controlling boolean expression evaluates to ``True``.
+The difference is that the body of a while loop will be **repeated as long as** the controlling boolean expression evaluates to ``True``.
+The body of an if statement is not executed more than once.

 The following figure shows the flow of control.